 - Relevant keywords to describe your blog post in the Pin description.

-- At least 5 hash tags in the Pin description.
+- At least 5 hashtags in the Pin description.

-- Including a simple call to action, for example “Click through to see”.
+- Including a simple call to action, for example, “Click through to see.”

 11. Follow, follow, follow!

-Follow and they will follow back has been my general principle for building up my Pinterest profile over that last 12 months.
+Follow and they will follow back has been my general principle for building up my Pinterest profile over the last 12 months.
 It also helps to follow people who are following the top influencers in your niche.